 LGBTQQIP2SAA stands for lesbian, gay, bisexual, transgender, questioning, queer, intersex, pansexual, two-spirit (2S), androgynous and asexual.
 Read more about some of these here

-You may be wondering if it's the same or what's the LGBTQI meaning of each letter or LGBTQIA meaning of each letter too?
-Or why do we use the expression LGBT+?
-Let's answer that.
+You may be wondering if this is the same as LGBTQI or LGBTQUIA?
+And what the meanings are behind these letters?
+Or why we use the expressions LGBT+?
+Let’s answer that.

 Interested in reading further? you can find a full glossary of terminology here